Azure Reference Architecture

 Use unique managed identities to deploy Ops Manager, BOSH Director, Microsoft Azure Service Broker, and any other tiles that require independent credentials.
 Ensure that each managed identity is scoped to the least privilege necessary to operate.

 Azure uses managed identities to handle service authorization.
-See What is managed identities for Azure resources?.
+For more information, see What is managed identities for Azure resources? in the Microsoft Azure documentation.